 Homemade “Nomato” Pizza Sauce

 AIP protocol, vegan, and nightshade-free eaters are familiar with this substitute.
 This ingenious creation mimics the look and taste of pizza sauce without the usual ingredients.
-A combination of earthy and sweet root vegetables – onions, carrots, beets, and/or squash are blended with lively seasoning from garlic, and fresh herbs (substitute dried herbs if you like).
-It is then cooked in red wine vinegar and then balanced off with honey.
+A combination of earthy and sweet root vegetables – onions, carrots, beets, and/or squash are blended with lively seasoning from garlic and fresh herbs.
+It’s then cooked in red wine vinegar and then balanced off with honey.
+You can even add coconut milk, but make sure to fix separated coconut milk if it breaks apart before using it.

 Store-Bought Marinara Sauce

-Marinara sauce is a convenient alternative to pizza sauce when you’re missing tomatoes or tomato sauce.
+Using this marinara sauce alternative is a convenient alternative to pizza sauce when you’re missing tomatoes or tomato sauce.
 Available as a ready-made sauce from the supermarket, marinara is a thick, well-seasoned sauce.
 Each manufacturer has their own recipe, so check the consistency and flavor before using one.
 Modify the consistency by adding tomato paste or cooking it on the stove to thicken up.
 Adjust the flavor by seasoning it to taste.

 Oil-Based Pizza Sauce: EVOO or Pesto